shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

                                        & \rightarrow - & ∂_t ∧ ∂_y ∧ ∂_x ∧ ∂_z \\
                                        & \rightarrow   & ∂_t ∧ ∂_x ∧ ∂_y ∧ ∂_z \\

-   Taken all together and with the inner product:
+   Taken all together and with the inner product, we have:

    .. math::